Optimization and Testing Summary (SCM)¶

 tests/utils/test_ieee_bridge.pyverify IEEE round-trips and ⊥ construction. - Examples in

-benchmarks/measure SCM throughput without any transreal tag handling.
+perf/measure SCM throughput without any transreal tag handling.

 Practical Tips¶